Andre-Rodrigues-Dev-Web/geolocation-api/README.md

-### Sinesp OpenSource API v1
+### Geolocation FreeAPI
-Is a simple API develop in PYTHON and Flask, to integration in SINESP for free user :)
+Is a simple API develop in PYTHON and Flask, to integration in LocationIQ for free user :)

 ### How to teste API

-Endpoint demo:

-Request POST
+Endpoint demo Request GET:

 ```
 https://geolocation.contrateumdev.com.br/geocode?lat=-19.9177437&lon=-44.1000478